Diplomatic & Official Visas for Djibouti

 Understanding the Diplomatic & Official Visas?

-Djibouti issues two special types of visas for government officials and international representatives:
+Djibouti issues 2 special types of visas for government officials and international representatives:

 Who Needs a Diplomatic or Official Visa for Djibouti?